openaps/AndroidAPSdocs/docs/EN/preparing.md

 #### App build time

-The time to build the **AAPS** app (under Section INSERT) depends on your level of expertise and technical ability.
+The time to build the **AAPS** app  depends on your level of expertise and technical ability.
 Typically for inexperienced users, it can take up to half a day or a full day (with help from the community) in order to build **AAPS**.
 The process will significantly speed up for newer **AAPS** versions, as you become more experienced.

 To aid the build process there are dedicated sections: